adityab-28/CP_stuffs/Gfg/Sorting/Sort_an_array_of_0s,1s,2s.c.md

 	<details>
 		<summary><strong><em>Comments:</em></strong></summary>
 <br>
-These are the folowing steps:-
+These are the folowing steps:

 -	Maintain 3 variables low, high and mid
 	- low - all elements before low are 0
 	- mid - all elements between low and mid are 1